jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS IAM.md

 ## 5.2.
 Policy Condition

-- The `Condition` element (or Condition block) lets you specify conditions for when a policy is in effect, like so
+- The `Condition` element (or Condition block) lets we specify conditions for when a policy is in effect, like so
   ```json
     "Condition" : {
       "StringEquals" : {